 Brothers' 200th Anniversary

 The Congregation of Holy Cross is delighted to celebrate the 200th anniversary of the founding of the Brothers of St. Joseph by Jacques-François Dujarié.
 He saw the urgent need for education and catechesis for the youth of post-Revolutionary France.
-Having already founded the Sisters of Providence, with the encouragement of his bishop, he began to invite young men for the same purpose.
 On July 20, 1820, he accepted his first postulant in Ruille.
 Others soon followed, and the community of brothers dedicated to St. Joseph quickly grew.

 In 1835, due to poor health and advanced age, Fr.
 Dujarié entrusted the leadership of the Brothers of St. Joseph to Fr.
 Basile Moreau.
 At the time, Fr.
 Moreau had gathered a group of auxiliary priests.
 He believed that the church would be best served if the brothers and priests were united into one community.
 On March 1, 1837, 54 Brothers of Saint Joseph and seven clerics signed the “Fundamental Pact,” forming what we now know as the Congregation of Holy Cross.